ReaseRZ/IPray/README.md

 - Get know about your local prayer time (Only Indonesian is available, for other region will be in the next)
 - Run in the background (Using Dekstop System Tray)
 - Program will pop up in notification to remind you
+- It will play adzan sound automatically when Prayer time is coming
 ## Pop up In notification to always remind you
 ![image](https://github.com/ReaseRZ/IPray/assets/88366703/62f299be-3d00-42f3-b570-889a46909df4)
 ## Minimalist GUI (Still In Development)